 15 enchanting weekend trips from Amsterdam

 Amsterdam and the tulip fields in Lisse attract millions of tourists each year to the Netherlands.
 While these sights are well worth a visit, the country has even more to offer!
 To help you on your way this list of weekend trips from Amsterdam covers some of the prettiest cities inside the Netherlands.
 As a bonus you will also find a few suggestions for weekend trips outside of the Netherlands, all with great connection from Amsterdam.
+Want to remember these memories forever?
+Make sure you take lots of pictures as you go sightseeing and take the time to properly enjoy your surroundings.
+You could also create yourself something personalised to remember this trip, like a t shirt blanket that can encapsulate your experience.

 Weekend getaways in Netherlands